-Here is my definite list of first-time treks
+Here is my definite list of first-time treks for beginners

 I have left out many which you must not try as your first trek.
 Either they are hard or the variety is less.
 I have put them down in a calendar manner so that it is easy for you to pick them.
 They are usually a week long.